 Vacation rental supplies is a pretty general term, right?
 Well, we’re here to shed some light on the topic and we’ve even created a downloadable checklist to keep with you to help you set up and operate your vacation rental successfully!

 most popular vacation rental amenities, and essentials were one of the highest-ranking results.
 Essentials, or vacation rental supplies, are so important to keep on hand.
 You never know when guests are going to need something and if you have some spares on hand, you’re cruising for a great review!

 But what vacation rental supplies should I keep on hand?

 families, then you’ll want to include products that are needed for kids.
 Things like wipes, extra cleaning supplies (kids are messy sometimes), and perhaps even a few spare nappies.

 business travelers, items like coffee machines, disposable coffee cups, stationery items like pens and paper, power strips, and plug adapters.

-bachelorettes, and in this case we would encourage leaving disposable razors, make-up wipes, shot glasses, and a medical kit with ibuprofen and Alka-Seltzer.
+bachelorettes, and in this case, we would encourage leaving disposable razors, make-up wipes, plastic shot glasses, and a medical kit with ibuprofen and Alka-Seltzer.
 You can even keep some Gatorade in the fridge to help with their hangovers!
 These are the little touches that will help your vacation rental stand out from the crowd.

 The Ultimate Vacation Rental Supplies Checklist